The toric g-vector of nestohedra: Parking trees

 A pair of parking trees encoding the same parking function is shown in Figure~\ref{figure_parking_tree}.
 The tree on the left has the depth-first search labeling of the nodes, whereas the tree on the right has the breadth-first search labeling.

 \begin{remark} {\em Textbooks usually define the depth-first search and breadth-search process for a connected graph in general, and use it to build a spanning tree rooted at the starting point of the process.
-In such a description of the breadth-first search process, the notion of the {\em level} is important: the starting vertex of the process has level $0$, its neighbors have level $1$, and so on, all vertices that are added as neighbors of a vertex of level $i$ have level $i+1$.
-We will not use this notion of level, but it is worth noting that the breadth-first labeling process we defined in Definition~\ref{definition_DFS_BFS} labels the vertices of a plane tree level by level, where the level of a vertex is simply its distance from the root.
+In such a description of the breadth-first search process, the notion of {\em level} is important: the starting vertex of the process has level $0$, its neighbors have level $1$, and so on, all vertices that are added as neighbors of a vertex of level $i$ have level $i+1$.
+We will not use this notion of level, but it is worth noting that the breadth-first labeling process we describe in Definition~\ref{definition_DFS_BFS} labels the vertices of a plane tree level by level, where the level of a vertex is simply its distance from the root.
 Finally, it should be emphasized that our processes number the children of each vertex in the left-to-right order and the resulting labeled tree can be drawn in exactly one way in the plane such that this condition is satisfied.
-This aspect of our process is not part of the general definition of a depth-first search or a breadth-first search process as the graph considered may not even be planar. } \end{remark} The trees shown in Figure~\ref{figure_parking_tree} are parking trees of the parking function whose Garsia--Haiman representation is shown in Figure~\ref{figure_Garsia_Haiman}.
+This aspect of our process is not part of the general definition of a depth-first search or a breadth-first search process as the graph considered may not even be planar. } \end{remark}

+The trees shown in Figure~\ref{figure_parking_tree} are parking trees of the parking function whose Garsia--Haiman representation is shown in Figure~\ref{figure_Garsia_Haiman}.
 If we read off the labels on the parking tree in the breadth-first search order, we obtain the same permutation $\pi=(7,10,5,9,8,2,6,1,4,3)$ that is represented by the second Dyck path in Figure~\ref{figure_Garsia_Haiman}. \begin{definition} Consider a parking tree on $n+1$ vertices.
-We define its {\em edge labeling permutation}~$\pi$ as the list of labels on the edges in the following order: \begin{enumerate} \item If $i<j$ holds then the edges connecting the vertex labeled $i$ to its children precede the labels of the edges connecting the vertex labeled $j$ to its children. \item The labels of the edges connecting the same vertex to its children are listed in left-to-right (that is, increasing) order. \end{enumerate} \end{definition}
+Define its {\em edge labeling permutation}~$\pi$ as the list of labels on the edges in the following order: \begin{enumerate} \item For $i<j$ the edges connecting the vertex labeled $i$ to its children precede the labels of the edges connecting the vertex labeled $j$ to its children. \item The labels of the edges connecting the same vertex to its children are listed in left-to-right (that is, increasing) order. \end{enumerate} \end{definition}